-The courses are intended to expose students to real-world situations while encouraging them to question and analyze their own knowledge base.
-The curriculum helps to prepare students to utilize technology while strengthening skills necessary to become a leader in the school and community.
+All courses in the BE Department are intended to expose students to real-world situations while encouraging them to question and analyze their own knowledge and understanding of the world.
+Students are challenged to utilize technology to be able to be creative problem-solvers, while strengthening skills necessary to become a leader in their schools, communities, and ultimately in the ever-changing technological world.